stevepereira/visible.is/hugo/content/docs/quickstart/tour.md

 ## Deployment

 To put your site live, Forestry builds and deploys your site to a hosting service of your choice, every time you hit _Save_ on any page.

-The demo site by default simply saves your files back to your repository without building the site for you.
-However, usually you have to send the built site (e.g. GitHub Pages, Zeit, AWS S3, SFTP etc.).
+Forestry by default simply saves your files back to your repository without building the site for you and this works for some hosts.
+Most hosting providers require a built site (e.g. GitHub Pages, Zeit, AWS S3, SFTP etc.).
 Forestry does this for you.

 Under _Site_ click on _Settings_ and choose _Deployment_.
 You'll see a dropdown with all of your [deployment options](/docs/hosting/) that can currently be handled by Forestry.
 See _Additional Resources_ below to find specific guides for selected deployment methods.

 ![](/uploads/2018/12/deployment-quickstart.png)